What Is A Career Vision? (It’s not a vision board)

 Get my FREE 30-Day Career Challenge: Thirty Powerful Questions to Reset Your Career – and build a compelling vision.
 Take The Challenge

-Join Our Weekly Live Webcast and Podcast: Beyond the Broken Ladder – Every Friday at 2:00 PM Eastern Time:
+Join Our Weekly Live Webcast and Podcast: The CareerLaunchpad – Every Thursday at 7:00 PM Eastern Time:

 Margaret’s mission to help women build their ladder to leadership because we deserve more than a broken ladder.